 This page gives information about causes of death on the Mortality Trends website.

-A drop-down list on the Choose a graph page shows 55 selectable causes of death.
-The first item in the list, 'All causes', means death from any cause.
-The next seven items, from 'All vascular disease' to 'All other causes', are broad categories which together add up exactly (or should do) to 'All causes'.
-The next, and largest, grouping of items is for specific causes of death, each of which belongs to one of the seven broad categories.
-Each of those categories, however, has only some of its specific component causes listed: the selection is intentionally limited to specific causes of death that have recently or historically been at least moderately common, and for which many years of data are available.
-The final group of four items are, or prominently feature, ill-defined causes of death, and can be used to assess indirectly the quality of the data for some of the defined specific causes of death.
+A drop-down list on the Choose a graph page shows 56 selectable causes of death.
+The first selectable item, 'All causes', means death from any cause.
+The next seven items, from 'All vascular disease' to 'All other causes', are broad categories that together add up exactly (or, at least, should) to 'All causes'.
+The next, and largest, group of items is for specific causes of death, each of which belongs to one of the seven broad categories.
+The categories, however, have only some of their specific component causes listed: the selection is deliberately limited to specific causes of death that have recently or historically been at least moderately common, and for which many years of data are available.
+The final group is of four items which are—or prominently feature—poorly defined causes of death, and can be used to assess the quality of the data for some of the other, more well defined, causes of death.

 Cause of death on this website means the underlying cause of death as recorded on civil death certificates.
-For the 40 selectable countries and territories on the Choose a graph page, most death certificates are completed by an attending medical doctor, although the actual proportion does vary a little: see Mathers et al. in the Bulletin of the World Health Organization, 2005; 83: 171-7.
+For the 40 selectable countries and territories on the Choose a graph page, most death certificates are completed by an attending medical doctor, although the actual proportion does slightly vary by jurisdiction: see Mathers et al. in the Bulletin of the World Health Organization, 2005; 83: 171-7.

 HIV/AIDS and sexually transmitted disease.
 These categories are combined because most (but obviously not all) HIV/AIDS is sexually transmitted.
 In the 1980s, HIV/AIDS deaths tended to be coded under diagnoses such as pneumonia and skin cancer.